islamic-network/prayer-times-moonsighting/README.md

 ```
 ## Credits

 Syed Khalid Shaukat, who has done the research for this method of computing timings for higher latitude areas.
-For more information about the calculation, please visit https://www.moonsighting.com/.
+For more information about the calculation,
+please see the Fajr and Isha booklet @ https://github.com/islamic-network/prayer-times-moonsighting/blob/master/booklet-fajr-isha.pdf and visit https://www.moonsighting.com/.